sanafathima418/StriverSDESheet/README.md

    * Maximum Path Sum
    * Symmetric Binary Tree
    * Check if Binary Tree is mirror of itself
+   * ----Trees-Misc----------
+   * Distinct numbers in a window
+   * Kth largest element in Unsorted Array
+   * ----Binary Search Trees----
    * Search key in BST
    * Check if BT is BST
    * Serialize and Deserialize BT

-   * Distinct numbers in a window
-   * Kth largest element in Unsorted Array

 7. Graphs:
    * Clone a graph